vrandall66/front-end-submissions-public/1804/mod-3/personal-projects/Joel-OConnor/scores.md

 ### CSS/Design

-- 4 - Developer has made a targeted effort to make the app appealing and user friendly.
-Evaluator has minimal recommendations for design changes.
-Follows [10 Essential Usability Guidelines.](https://speckyboy.com/10-essential-web-application-usability-guidelines/)
 - 3 - Developer has made a targeted effort to make the app appealing and user friendly.
 Evaluator has multiple recommendations for design changes.
 Follows majority of the [10 Essential Usability Guidelines.](https://speckyboy.com/10-essential-web-application-usability-guidelines/)
-- 2 - Developer has made intentional design decisions to create a user friendly application but Louisa would be mad.
-Attempts to follow [10 Essential Usability Guidelines.](https://speckyboy.com/10-essential-web-application-usability-guidelines/)
-- 1 - Developer did minimal to no CSS for this project besides what was indicated in the comp.

 ### SASS/SCSS

 - Pass - Styles are written using either SASS or SCSS
-- Fail - Styles are written using vanilla CSS

 ### Testing

-- 4 - Every component is tested from both a unit and acceptance standpoint, all crucial functionality is tested
 - 3 - Almost all components are tested to a level that indicates developer has an understanding of testing
-- 2 - A valid attempt was made to test functionality with obvious gaps where functionality is not tested
-- 1 - There was little to no attempt to test this application.

 ### PropType Implementation